 Spain and Greece’s Performance

-Spain’s visa program took 3 ½ years before reaching the billion euro point.
+Spain’s Golden Visa program took 3 ½ years before reaching the billion euro point.
 It did so in 2016.
 It also hit two billion in 2018, three billion in 2019, and four billion in 2020.

 This makes Ireland’s program low-performing compared to other billion dollar visas.
-For example, Portugal only took 2 years, with the UK requiring four.
+For example, Portugal only took 2 years, with the United Kingdom requiring four.

 Regardless, Ireland is projected to raise its second billion in half the first’s time.
 After all, it’s always the first billion that’s difficult to raise, with the next being much easier to obtain!